LmanTW/WPlace-Assist/docs/README.md

 ![An image of WPlace-Assist running](./assets/demo.png)

+# DON'T USE THE SCRIPT

+Some core functionality relating to verification is not implemented yet, so there's a higher change you'll get ban if you're using the script at this point in time.

 ## Installation

 WPlace-Assist should work on every browsers that supports [Tampermonkey](https://www.tampermonkey.net/).
 If it doesn't, please make sure your browser is up to date, as WPlace-Assist relies on some newer browser features.